-When we talk to the solicitors, accountants, patent attorneys and barristers we work with about business development (whether they’re getting started or wanting to get better at BD) one of the topics we’ll invariably get on to is what’s required to be good at business development.
+When we talk to the solicitors, accountants, patent attorneys and barristers we work with about business development (whether they’re getting started or wanting to get better at BD) one of the topics we’ll invariably get on to is what skills you need to be good at business development.

 Hopefully it will come as some relief that there are many answers to that question (depending on your practice, your audience and your own skills and preferences).
 Better still, all of those answers are not linked in some way to being an extrovert who’s never more comfortable than when they’re selling their wares in front of an audience!